This documentation is part of the "Projects with Books" initiative at zenOSmosis.

 Alignment Calculation

-The pre-padding required to align a payload is calculated using:
+The pre-padding required to align a payload is calculated using the prepad_len() function in DataStore:

-Where prev_tail is the file offset immediately after the previous entry's metadata.
+Where offset is the file offset immediately after the previous entry’s metadata (the prev_tail).
 This formula ensures:

 - Payloads always start at multiples of

-PAYLOAD_ALIGNMENT - 1bytes - The calculation works for any power-of-two alignment
+- The calculation works for any power-of-two alignment value

 Alignment Validation

-The crate provides debug-only assertions to verify alignment invariants:
+The crate provides debug-only assertions to verify alignment invariants.
+These are defined in the simd-r-drive-entry-handle crate and used throughout the storage engine:

 These assertions: